 Step 4: Pour & Brew

-When the water in the kettle reaches 93c (about 45 seconds off the boil), start the stop watch.
+When the water in the kettle reaches 85c (about 2:00 off boil), start the stop watch.
 Pour 50g of water into the Aeropress brewer and let the coffee bloom for 30 seconds.
 Then continue pouring slowly until scale reads 240g.
 Stir the brewing coffee gently 3 times so that all coffee grounds are fully saturated.
 Attach top half of the Aeropress to the bottom half without pressing down.

 Wait till stop watch reaches 2 minutes.